neurobioinfo/scrnabox/README_HTO.md

 --cont ${CONTMAIN}
 ```

-Note: If you have many contrasts, it is better to split them and submit batch jobs.
+Note: If you have a large number of contrasts to run, it may be more efficient to split them up and submit batch jobs instead.

 ## Integrating seurat objects
 To combine different seurat objects, you can run the following codes.